MelbourneDeveloper/Haskell4Fun/about.md

 # About

-Welcome to **Haskell 4 Fun**!
+Welcome to **Haskell4.fun**!
 This website is dedicated to providing non-technical, easy-to-understand explanations of Haskell concepts.
 Whether you're new to programming or looking to expand your knowledge, our articles aim to make learning Haskell enjoyable and accessible.

 ### What We Offer